hupili/python-for-data-and-media-communication-gitbook/notes-week-03.md

 1. Use regular string templating.
 The `str.format` function can be useful, especially its keyword argument/ dictionary form.

 2. Use `jinja2`.
 It provides a more expressive templating environment.
 You can even write branching and looping logics in its template. `jinja2` is commonly used in web development but is not limited to that.
 With the help of `jinja2`, we can separate the concern: 1) frontend developer, or say "meta reporter", focuses on the presentation and language, i.e. how to embed the variables into the right place of the template; 2) backend developer, or say data supplier, focuses on data ingestion and data analysis.
 The bridge of the two worlds is a spreadsheet.

+### Calculate credit and expense instalment

+One reference blog post: https://mp.weixin.qq.com/s/IB_b-4HnhHdVdRiLz5IPuw

+Key points:

+* Basic arithmetic in Python.
+* Use `random` related library to simulate uncertainty.
+* Use `for` loop to calculate month by month.

 ## References